 Coffee ain't just for London.

 It’s about time the delicacies of fresh speciality, single-origin coffee were made highly available to everyone and we are making it our duty to try to achieve this up and down the country, and beyond!
-Our campaign mission is simple, and although we haven’t yet done a Miliband and turned it to stone, we have summarised it into the following pledges.
+Our campaign mission is simple, summarised into the following pledges below.

 1 .
 Awesome coffee in ordinary places